 Bloodborne Pathogens Program

-UCSD's Bloodborne Pathogens Program protects employees who can reasonably anticipate being exposed to bloodborne pathogens (BBP) while performing their job duties.
-(Read the definition of BBP and other terms used in this program.)
+UC San Diego's Bloodborne Pathogens Program (BBP) protects employees who can reasonably anticipate being exposed to bloodborne pathogens while performing their job duties.

-Requirements for implementing the BBP program are different for laboratory, non-laboratory (emergency responders and sports trainers), and healthcare personnel.
-Read program requirements for each group below.
+Exposure Control Plan requirements are different for laboratory, non-laboratory (e.g., emergency responders and sports trainers), and healthcare personnel.

 Principal investigators with employees who may be exposed to BBPs must: